Things to Do at the Wizarding World of Harry Potter

 The only other ride you can access from Diagon Alley is the Hogwarts Express – and even then, you’ll have to exit Diagon Alley and make your way to the adjacent entrance to King’s Cross Station.

-This incredible, immersive train ride is only available if you have park hopper tickets, since the train takes you directly into Hogsmeade at Islands of Adventure.
+This incredible, immersive train ride is only available if you have park hopper tickets, since the train takes you directly into Hogsmeade at Universal Islands of Adventure.

 The ride itself is slow and comfortable (and blessedly air conditioned on a hot day).
 It features appearances from familiar friends along the way.